gvwilson/thirdbit/src/fiction/bear/index.md

 ago.
 "I know he did.
 But as long as he's officially a guest of the king, Loghan-o law can't touch him."

 "Thank you, Your Highness."
-Captain Jinpa's hair was starting to gray, Noxy noticed, and he was thinner than he had been two years ago.
+Captain Jigme's hair was starting to gray, Noxy noticed, and he was thinner than he had been two years ago.
 She hoped it was more than just age.
 She hoped those two years had been as hard for him as they'd been for Fernando, whose broken leg had